Best Project Management Software: 11 Tools Compared

 2. Trello: Best for simple project management

-Trello is a Kanban-board style project management software, owned by Atlassian.
-In Trello, you nest project tasks under boards labeled with an overarching theme.
-For example, you might have a board for “Not started,” “In Progress,” and “Complete.”
-The setup makes it easy to track project progress from board to board, which is helpful when you need a simple tool for small projects.
+Trello is a Kanban-board style project management software owned by Atlassian.
+You nest tasks under boards labeled "Not started," "In Progress," and "Complete."
+This setup makes it easy to track project progress for small projects.

 Comparison: See how Trello compares to this alternative.